-Chris Evert: Tennis stars under 'more pressure'
+Evert: Tennis stars now under 'more pressure'

 - Points to money and media presence

-(CNN)From John McEnroe's notorious outburst against a line judge at Wimbledon to Nick Kyrgios feebly tapping a serve over the net in anger -- it's not usual to see tennis players lose their cool on the court.
+(CNN)From John McEnroe's notorious outburst against a line judge at Wimbledon to Nick Kyrgios feebly tapping a serve over the net in anger -- it's not unusual to see tennis players lose their cool on the court.

-But former world No. 1 Chris Evert -- who won 18 grand slam titles during the 1970s and 80s -- thinks tennis stars today are playing in a more pressurized environment.
+But former world No. 1 Chris Evert -- who won 18 grand slam singles titles during the 1970s and '80s -- thinks tennis stars today are playing in a more pressurized environment.

-"I think right now the game is bigger business," Evert told CNN World Sport."There's more money, there's more media, and there's social media which means you can't do anything in private anymore.
+"I think right now the game is bigger business," Evert told CNN's World Sport show."There's more money, there's more media, and there's social media which means you can't do anything in private anymore.

 "Everybody knows everything about your life.
 I think that adds more pressure.